caitlyn-wilhelm/IceCoverage/CapHeight/README.md

 bigplanet bpl.in
 ```

 That should generate a _Test.bpf_ file.
-Once that has completed, to generate the plot type the following code:
+Once that has completed, to generate the plot type the following code in this directory:

 ```
 python makeplot.py <pdf | png>